central-north

 Nanyuki town, via Ngare Ndare Forest

 Ngare Ndare is an ancient, lush indigenous forest at the foothills of Mount Kenya.
 It’s little visited by tourists and a true hidden gem.
 Branch off the A2 at Timau.
-From there it's a 15 km detour on a rough road ( 45 mins).
-Highly recommended!
+From there, it's a 15-kilometre detour on a rough road ( 45 minutes going and returning).
+You can hike to waterfalls, swim in blue azure pools and do a canopy walk, the longest in East Africa.
+A day trip to Ngare Ndare Forest is highly recommended!

-For those that go camping, there is a public campsite at Ngare Ndare.
-Otherwise, continue to Nanyuki (90 mins), the gateway town to Ol Pajeta Conservancy.
+After Ngare Ndare, continue to Nanyuki (90 min), the gateway town to Ol Pejeta Conservancy.
 Nanyuki has a well-stocked supermarket, a few nice restaurants and hotels.

 Start: Nanyuki